fyngyrz/aa_macro/README.md

 the class directly in your own Python applications; [aagen](aagen) is basically just a command-line friendly wrapper around the class.

-> Don't be intimidated by the number of files in the repo; everything except [aa_macro.py](aa_macro.py) is either documentation, sample files, part of the unit tests, or related to a markdown-to-macro format converter utility.
+> Please don't be intimidated by the number of files in the repo; everything except [aa_macro.py](aa_macro.py) is either documentation, sample files, part of the unit tests, or related to a markdown-to-macro format converter utility.